 Children with Special Health Care Needs: An Introduction to Practical Oral Care for People with Developmental Disabilities

-A National Institute for Dental and Craniofacial Institute series of publications, Practical Oral Care for People with Developmental Disabilities, equips dental professionals in the community with the basic information they need to deliver quality oral health care to people with special needs.
+A National Institute for Dental and Craniofacial Research (NIDCR) series of publications, Practical Oral Care for People with Developmental Disabilities, equips dental professionals in the community with the basic information they need to deliver quality oral health care to people with special needs.
 Also NIDCR provides information on developmental disabilities and strategies for care.
 NIDCR provides two continuing education credits upon successful completion of a post test, see the section ‘For Dental Professionals.’

 An Oral Health Professional’s Guide to Serving Young Children with Special Health Care Needs

 A series of five self-contained online modules is designed to provide oral health professionals with information to help ensure that young children with special health care needs have access to health promotion and disease prevention services that address their unique oral health needs in a comprehensive, family-centered, and community-based manner.
 This curriculum was developed by a multidisciplinary team of experts with funding from the Maternal and Child Health Bureau, Health Resources and Services Administration.

 Planning Guide for Dental Professionals Serving Children with Special Health Care Needs (pdf)

 Developed by the University of Southern California University Affiliated Program, Children’s Hospital Los Angeles, this manual promotes a framework within which oral health professionals can communicate and work with families to ensure that appropriate, quality oral health care is provided both at home and in the dental office.